ahmedxea/Ultra-Marathon-Data-Analysis/README.md

 ## Key Features of the Project

 1. **Data Importing and Preparation**:
-   - Load the dataset and prepare it for analysis by handling missing values and duplicate records.
+   - Load the dataset and prepare it for analysis by handling missing values and duplicates.

 2. **Exploratory Data Analysis**:
    - Provide summary statistics and visual insights into the data.